txt/ase16/doc/talk1.md

-As such, the agile research programmers tests ideas more and changes their mind more as they evolve a better undestandng of some phenomenon.
+As such, the agile research programmers tests ideas more and changes their mind more as they evolve a better understanding of some phenomenon.